xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 I'll end this philosophizing with an observation re the notion of an intermediate language.
-While I've noted before that we don't have one in our compiler, that's not exactly true; we _DO_ have one, or at least are evolving one, in the sense that we are defining code generation functions for the parser to call.
+While I've noted before that we don't have one in our compiler, that's not exactly true; we _do_ have one, or at least are evolving one, in the sense that we are defining code generation functions for the parser to call.
 In essence, every call to a code generation procedure can be thought of as an instruction in an